rodriggj/aws-devops-pro/config_mgmt/eks/readme.md

 14. A Kubernetes `Service` is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods.

 15. Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.
 Services allow your applications to receive traffic.
-Services can be exposed in different ways by specifying a type in the ServiceSpec:
+Services can be exposed in different ways by specifying a type in the ServiceSpec: 1.
+ClusterIP, 2.
+NodePort, 3.
+LoadBalancer, & 4.
+ExternalName
-    1. ClusterIP
-    2. NodePort
-    3. LoadBalancer
-    4. ExternalName

 16. A Service routes traffic across a set of Pods.
 Discovery and routing among dependent Pods (such as the frontend and backend components in an application) is handled by Kubernetes Services.